georgestarcher/Splunk-Alert/README.md

-# Splunk Alert Script Template and Example
+# Splunk Alert Script Template and Examples

 ## Files:
 1. credentialsFromSplunk.py: a wrapper class to take a valid Splunk session key and retrieve a set of credentials saved within a specified Splunk app context
 2. targetlist.py: a class intended as an IP address list handler.
 Takes a path to Splunk alert results and extracts the first column assuming it is a list of IPv4 addresses
-3. gsheet.py: a home brew class for sending Splunk alert results to a defined google spreadsheet.
+3. GoogleSpreadsheet/gsheet.py: a home brew class for sending Splunk alert results to a defined google spreadsheet.
 You have to edit the expected columns in this class right now.
-4. alert_to_gsheet.py: an alert script called by a Splunk alert that uses the credentialsFromSplunk and gsheet classes.
+4. GoogleSpreadsheet/alert_to_gsheet.py: an alert script called by a Splunk alert that uses the credentialsFromSplunk and gsheet classes.
 5. alert_script.py: an example alert script that calls a placeholder IPS class as if you were controlling a network IPS via it's own Python class wrapper to Rest API calls.
+6. X-ARF Folder: all the files and docs for the X-ARF Abuse email report alert scripts.

 ## Summary:

 The combination of the credentialsFromSplunk.py, gsheet.py and alert_to_gsheet.py will function if properly configured with Splunk.
 It is meant as a demonstration of sending Splunk alert detail data to a system external to Splunk.

-The combination of the credentialsFromSplunk.py, targetlist.py and alert_script.py can work to control a network IPS if you provide the interfacing Python class to make the matching IPS Rest API calls.
+The combination of the credentialsFromSplunk.py, targetlist.py, IPS/ips.py and alert_script.py can work to control a network IPS if you provide the interfacing Python class to make the matching IPS Rest API calls.

+The X-ARF abuse alert script content is all contained with it's own README in the X-ARF folder.

-This code is meant to go along with the explanation on my personal blog at georgestarcher.com.
+This code is meant to go along with the explanation on my personal blog at georgestarcher.com and my Splunk 2014 .conf talk.

 ## Requirements: